Skip to Content

 Removing Stains With Dish Soap and Water

-Mix 1 tablespoon of dish soap with 2 cups of warm water for ideal soap concentration.
+While not the star of stain removal, this duo works well on fabrics and canvas.
+Combine 1 tablespoon of dish soap with 2 cups of warm water for effective cleaning.

 Bird Droppings Composition